ultimate271/notes/tolkien/akallabeth.md

 the like with the cities and fair places that they founded in Númenor and on the shores of the Hither Lands.

+### How the Dúnedain were crafty, and used their skills to create sea-craft
 For the Dúnedain became mighty in crafts, so that if they had had the mind they could easily have surpassed the evil kings of Middle-earth in the making of war and the forging of weapons; but they were become men of peace.
 Above all arts